When riders talk about gummy tyres, the conversation usually revolves around one thing — grip.

 Final Verdict

-Not because it lasted.
+Not because it lasts.

 Not because it grips on rocks.